dihnauer/dihnauer/README.md

 Hi, i'm Diogo, also known as @dihnauer. 👋 <br />
 I'm a front-end developer at <a href="https://www.univali.br/" target="_blank">Universidade do Vale do Itajaí - UNIVALI</a>

-My engineering background includes (but is not limited to): HTML, CSS, JavaScript/TypeScript and React/React Native.
+My engineering background includes (but is not limited to): HTML, CSS, JavaScript/TypeScript, React.js/Next.js to web development and React Native to mobile development.

 📫 How to reach me: dihnauer@gmail.com | <a href="https://www.dihnauer.dev/" target="_blank">dihnauer.dev</a>